NS-VINAY0024/Major_Project_website/README.md

-# Malor_Project_website
+# Major_Project_website

 Creating a Website for Self Billing Trolly